 We implement landfill construction projects based on our experience and professional skills, both in the case of constructing a new landfill or closing an existing one.
-We have extensive references and competence in the fields of foil, compaction or landfill gas collection structures.
-We have the tools needed for the realisation of mineral compaction layers of high quality.
+We have extensive competence in the fields of foil, compaction or landfill gas collection structures.

 Overturning of piles

 Composting takes place faster when the piles of organic waste are as airy as possible.
 YIT’s top modern pile overturner has been developed for organic waste in particular.
 It turns over 5,000 cubic metres of pile per hour, while the more traditional methods only reach a fraction of this volume.
 This enhances the utilisation of pile areas.
 The pile overturners can also be used for the piling and mixing of various types of substances, such as ash, slurry and fibre slurry from forest industry as well as soil materials which can be mixed.